nfredrik/mickarucken/README.md

 Fig 1.

 The DHT11 is a multipurpose device that could provide information about temperature and humudity.
 It's mounted at a board that a includes a pull-up resistor.

-Pull-up resistors may be used at logic outputs where the logic device cannot source current such as open-collector TTL logic devices.

-Using a budget Triple Modular Redundancy (TMR) for the DHT11 :-)
+I have used 3 DHT11s.
+Two with boards one without.
+The one without needed a external resistor 4.7 kohm.

+I noticed early that the accuracy of the DHT11 was not than good, so I decided to  do budget Triple Modular Redundancy (TMR).
+Out of three always pick 2 ones closest to each other in temperature and humidity.

+Figure 2 shows the one mounted on a board including a resistor.

 <img src="./images/dht11_wiring.jpeg" alt="drawing" width="100"/>